 Note that this is not what the apostle John says to the churches but what the “Spirit” says to the churches.

 We not only need to listen to what the Spirit says, but we must respond to what the Spirit says to our hearts.

 Since these commands come from Jesus personally communicated through the Holy Spirit, we should take special note of all seven messages to these churches.
-Are you in danger of losing your “first love” (2:10), caving into pressure (2:10), defecting doctrinally (2:14-15), developing moral problems (2:20), becoming temporally dead in a spiritual sense (3:1-2), in danger of losing your crown (3:11) or growing cold spiritually (3:15-16)?
+Are you in danger of losing your “first love” (Re 2:10), caving to pressure (Re 2:10), defecting doctrinally (Re 2:14-15), developing moral problems (Re 2:20), becoming temporally dead in a spiritual sense (Re 3:1-2), in danger of losing your crown (Re 3:11) or growing cold spiritually (Re 3:15-16)?

 1 Pe.
 4:17, “For the time has come for judgment to begin at the house of God; and if it begins with us first, what will be the end of those who do not obey the gospel of God?”